drivendataorg/zamba/docs/docs/train-tutorial.md

 * `events.out.tfevents.1632250686.ip-172-31-15-179.14229.0`: [TensorBoard](https://www.tensorflow.org/tensorboard/get_started) logs
 * `test_metrics.json`: The model's performance on the test subset
 * `val_metrics.json`: The model's performance on the validation subset
+* `splits.csv`: Which files were used for training, validation, and as a holdout set.
+If split is specified in the labels file passed to training, `splits.csv` will not be saved out.

 ## Step-by-step tutorial